mitogen-hq/mitogen/docs/api.rst

     .. py:method:: empty ()

         Return ``True`` if no items appear to be queued on this receiver.

-Like :py:class:`Queue.Queue`, this function's return value cannot be relied upon.
+        As with :py:class:`Queue.Queue`, this function may return ``False`` even though a subsequent call to :py:meth:`get` will succeed, since a message may be posted at any moment between the call to :py:meth:`empty` and :py:meth:`get`.

+        :py:meth:`empty` may additionally return ``True`` when :py:meth:`get` would block if another thread has drained a receiver added to this select.
+This can be avoided by only consuming each receiver from a single thread.

     .. py:method:: __iter__ (self)